 This post has been sponsored by The Duck Brand.
 All opinions are my own.

-My husband and I have lived in seven different rental homes or apartments since we’ve been married.
-From a tiny apartment in Hollywood to a duplex by the sea to a four-bedroom 1960’s home in Texas, our rentals have been diverse.
-But regardless of the type, condition, size or location of each new place we move into, it takes a little while for it to feel like “home.”
+My husband and I have lived in seven different rental homes or apartments since we've been married.
+From a tiny apartment in Hollywood to a duplex by the sea to a four-bedroom 1960's home in Texas, our rentals have been diverse.
+But regardless of the type, condition or location of each new place, it takes a little while for it to feel like "home."

-There’s no getting around the fact that any new home will take some getting used to, and those those first few weeks are tough.
-Even if your furniture and belongings remain the same, it feels awkward cooking in a new kitchen, showering in a new shower, and navigating all sorts of new cabinets and drawers.
-Over the years, I’ve learned some tips that have helped our rentals feel like home sooner rather than later, and that’s what I’m sharing with y’all today.
+There's no getting around the fact that any new home will take some getting used to, and those those first few weeks are tough.
+It feels awkward cooking in a new kitchen, showering in a new shower, and navigating all sorts of new cabinets and drawers.
+Over the years, I've learned some tips that have made our rentals feel like home sooner rather than later.
+That's what I'm sharing with y'all today.

-4 Ways to Quickly Make Your Rental Feel Like Home:
+4 Ways to Quickly Make a Rental Feel Like Home:

 1) Get unpacked as fast as you can.

-Most of the time, I’m an advocate for slowing down and taking your time with your “to do” list, but not when it comes to moving into a new home.
-I’m not saying that you should stay up for 48 straight hours to unpack, but you should definitely try to get your items out of boxes and into cabinets, closets, and drawers as quickly as you can.
+Most of the time, I'm an advocate for slowing down, but not when it comes to moving into a new home.
+I'm not saying that you should stay up for 48 straight hours to unpack, but you should definitely try to get your items out of boxes and into cabinets, closets, and drawers as quickly as you can.

 Waking up to a bunch of boxes every morning and having to dig through them for what you need, is not going to make you feel at home.
-You can always go back and reorganize closets and cabinets later on after you’re fully unpacked, but the quickest way to feel more relaxed in your new rental is to get those boxes out of there, and get your stuff put away so that it’s not cluttering up your living space.
+You can always reorganize closets and cabinets later on after you're fully unpacked, but the quickest way to feel more relaxed in your new rental is to get those boxes out of there and get things put away.

 2) Decorate the walls ASAP.